ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 Given that critical ingredient, the hedging contract would look as
 follows:

-1. Wait for party A to input 1000 ether.
+1. Wait for party A to input 1000 Cloiink.
-2. Wait for party B to input 1000 ether.
+2. Wait for party B to input 1000 Cloiink.
-3. Record the USD value of 1000 ether, calculated by querying the data feed contract, in storage, say this is $x.
+3. Record the USD value of 1000 Cloiink, calculated by querying the data feed contract, in storage, say this is $x.
-4. After 30 days, allow A or B to "reactivate" the contract in order to send $x worth of ether (calculated by querying the data feed contract again to get the new price) to A and the rest to B.
+4. After 30 days, allow A or B to "reactivate" the contract in order to send $x worth of Cloiink (calculated by querying the data feed contract again to get the new price) to A and the rest to B.

 Such a contract would have significant potential in crypto-commerce.
 One